 The newsletter is published a few days before I make the trade in the model portfolio and my family’s portfolios, so subscribers get a chance to act on the information (or not) before I do.

-- Priority support by email, from me.
+- Priority support by email.